 Before a diagnosis of skin cancer

-- Can you explain what I can expect with a skin biopsy?
+- Can you explain what I can expect during and after a skin biopsy?

 - Will the biopsy remove all of the lesion?